CoLRev-Environment/colrev/docs/source/manual/problem_formulation.rst

 Step 1: Problem formulation
 ==================================

-Literature reviews begin with the problem formulation step in which reviewers **specify objective, review type, and plans for how the review team will conduct the review**.
+Literature reviews begin with the problem formulation step in which reviewers **specify the objective, the review type, and the plans for how the review team will conduct the review**.
 This step may be informal and evolve throughout the review process, or be more formal.

 ..